Griesbacher/Iapetos/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 # Iapetos
-This is a Nagios / Naemon Prometheus exporter, which gathers information about Nagios and the checks it executes.
+This is a Naemon / Nagios(3/4) / Icinga Prometheus exporter, which gathers information about Nagios and the checks it executes.
 It's build for the NEB Interface, if the core supports that, it should work.

+## Supported Cores
+- Naemon
+- Nagios3 without daemon mode!
+- Nagios4
+- Icinga without daemon mode!
+(Uses the Nagios3 files)

 # Issue
-Currently it only works with Naemon.
-Nagios3 freezes after a few seconds if run in daemon mode: [ConSol/go-neb-wrapper#1](https://github.com/ConSol/go-neb-wrapper/issues/1)
+Nagios3 / Icinga freezes after a few seconds if run in daemon mode: [ConSol/go-neb-wrapper#1](https://github.com/ConSol/go-neb-wrapper/issues/1)
+There is a fork happening within the core after the module has been loaded, which leads to the problem that Go will not start goroutines anymore.

 # Installation
-## Requirements
+## Requirements if building from source
 - CGo (tested with 1.7+, but could also work with older versions)
 ### Nagios3 / Nagios4
 - Headerfiles are included
 ### Naemon
-- Naemon dev package, for headerfiles, see http://www.naemon.org
+- Naemon dev package, for headerfiles, see www.naemon.org

 ## Building
 - make build_naemon